How to Stand Out to Casting Directors

 When booking their shows, Casting Directors will often send you an availability inquiry or post to our Jobs page.
 Be sure to read these messages and posts fully and carefully before responding.
 Part of your job as a Background Actor is to follow directions.
 Submitting as instructed goes a long way to letting Casting Directors know they can trust you to pay attention and follow instructions on set.

-It is imperative that you show up to set on time, which means checked in and ready for work.
-We know traffic, subway delays, and other complications can arise on your way to set, but it’s still your responsibility to show up on time.
-Plan ahead and give yourself enough time to find parking and get checked in.
-Check for call time changes before you go to bed and when you wake up in the morning.
+It is imperative that you show up to work on time.
+We know traffic, subway delays, and other complications can arise on your way to set, but it’s still your responsibility to arrive on time.
+Call times can and will often change, be sure to check for any changes before arriving to set.

 During filming, Background Actors are usually directed by Assistant Directors.
 Follow the instructions given and remember your movements so you can replicate them for multiple takes.
 Being alert not only helps you stand out to Casting Directors, but lets Assistant Directors know you’re serious about your work.

 Beyond following the AD’s direction and doing your job as a Background Actor, being on set is one of the best ways to learn about the entertainment industry.
 Use the time when you’re not working to watch how the production operates and talk to your fellow Background Actors in Holding about their experiences on set.

 Virtual Visiting gives you the chance to meet, learn from, and ask questions to our Casting Directors live on Zoom.
 These sessions are a great way to introduce yourself to our casting team and get valuable advice on working as a Background Actor with Central Casting.
 Keep an eye on our Jobs page and calendar for upcoming Virtual Visiting sessions in your location.